newrelic-experimental/nr-find-log4j/README.md

 * `applicationId`       New Relic application id of the service
 * `name`                Display name of the service as seen in New Relic
 * `examinedInstances`   Number of runtime instances of the service that were examined
-* `upgradedInstances`   Number of examined instances that report using Log4j version 2.15+
+* `upgradedInstances`   Number of examined instances that report using Log4j version 2.12.2 or 2.16+
 * `mitigatedInstances`  Number of examined instances that report using the `-Dlog4j2.formatMsgNoLookups=true` JVM argument mitigation
 * `agentVersion`        New Relic agent version detected in the service
 * `log4jJar`            Name of the log4j-core jar file detected in the service